4 Questions to Ask Yourself Before Deciding to Have Sex - Topless Model Dancing with Purple Cloth on Beige Background

 Smash or Pass: 4 Questions to Ask Yourself Before Deciding

 It’s no secret that the world and of course the internet is full of misinformation when it comes to sex education.
 We are fed narratives that perpetuate unattainable expectations regarding relationships and are shown unrealistic often damaging representations of sexual encounters.
-Beyond the actions or inactions that take place during this perceived version of “sex”, our world often does not include the myriad of bodies and identities that take part as well.
-As we educate, unlearn and connect with our community we want to remind you to tune in (with yourself) before you turn on (with a partner.)

 We have compiled a short list of questions to ask yourself before taking it off, and getting it on.